Music of Illinois: Hip hop

 Chicago has had a hip-hop scene for decades, but recent years have led to the rise of the city's hip-hop musicians, including Kanye West (who has had three number-one hits on the Billboard Hot 100 including "Gold Digger" in 2005.
-(Kanye has also had eight number-one consecutive albums on the Billboard 200 from 2005 to 2019, from Late Registration to the Christian rap Jesus is King); he attended Chicago State University, Common, Chief Keef, Cupcakke, Da Brat, Shawnna, Twista (who had a number-one Hot 100 hit with "Slow Jamz" ft.
+(Kanye has also had nine number-one consecutive solo albums on the Billboard 200 from 2005 to 2021, including Late Registration and the Christian rap Jesus is King); he attended Chicago State University, Common, Chief Keef, Cupcakke, Da Brat, Shawnna, Ludacris (early life), Twista (who had a number-one Hot 100 hit with "Slow Jamz" ft.
 Kanye West in 2004), Rhymefest, R. Kelly the "King of R&B" (Who had two number-one Hot 100 hits in the 1990s including "Bump n' Grind".
-R. Kelly had five number-one albums on the Billboard 200 from 1995 to 2007, from R. Kelly to Double Up), Lupe Fiasco, Jeremih, Chance the Rapper (who won Best New Artist at the 2017 Grammys), and Juice Wrld.
+R. Kelly had five number-one albums on the Billboard 200 from 1995 to 2007, from R. Kelly to Double Up), Lupe Fiasco, Soulja Boy (early life), Jeremih, Chance the Rapper (who won Best New Artist at the 2017 Grammys), and Juice Wrld.
 On the underground level, Chicago is home to The Molemen, Robot Hilarious, Tomorrow Kings, Gravel Records and Mc juice.
 William Upski Wimsatt also began writing about hip-hop in Chicago.

 Classical music

 The Chicago Symphony Orchestra is Illinois' premier symphonic orchestra and has received widespread recognition for its recordings.
 The orchestra has received 10 Grammys in the classical album category, more than twice the number of any other group.
 Each summer since 2004, Southern Illinois University Carbondale plays host to the Southern Illinois Music Festival, which presents dozens of performances throughout the region.
 Classical singer Deborah Voigt was born in the Chicago area.
+Composer Mildred Barnes Royse was born in Illinois.
 Irwin Bazelon was a successful composer born in Evanston.
 Professional violinist David Kim was born in Carbondale.
 Composer Dave Soldier grew up in Carbondale.